code-review

 • Take a devil's advocate approach: give honest, thoughtful feedback.

-• Provide clear, constructive feedback for any issues found, with suggestions for improvement.
+• Provide clear, constructive suggestions for every issue found.

-• Include requests for clarification for anything that is unclear.
+• Include requests for clarification for anything unclear.

 Output Format